nickserv/danamccurdy.com/_posts/2017-05-18-gifts-and-mementos.md

 its bell tones recalling
 the harmony and understanding
 we were able to share,
-within brief islands of calm.
+within brief islands

-Cat and instrument
+of calm.

-sit on a table
+Beneath them is a table
-left by a loving friend,
-as she moved on
+left, as she moved on
-toward a new life,
+toward a new life
-and away from our entanglement.
+(and away from our entanglement), by a loving friend.

 Above us,
+a set of delicate chimes
+tinkle gently,
-a set of chimes tinkle gently, singing the spirit of another beloved one, now gone from this world;
+singing the spirit
+of another beloved one,
+now gone from this world;
-its gentle sounds
+its soft melodies,
+like drifting smoke,
 are my inheritance,
 my remembrance.

 Each of these
-is a token of love
+is another token of love
-tried, failed, or fading with time.
+tried, failed, or fading
+with time.

 Standing here,
 amidst these reminders,